helm/charts/stable/prometheus/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

 ### RBAC Configuration
-Roles and RoleBindings resources will be created automatically for each service
+Roles and RoleBindings resources will be created automatically for `server` and `kubeStateMetrics` services.

 To manually setup RBAC you need to set the parameter `rbac.create=false` and specify the service account to be used for each service by setting the parameters: `alertmanager.serviceAccountName`, `kubeStateMetrics.serviceAccountName`, `nodeExporter.serviceAccountName`, `server.serviceAccountName`.